 This final rule changed the national voluntary BWM program to a mandatory one, requiring all vessels equipped with ballast water tanks and bound for ports or places of the United States to conduct a mid-ocean BWE, retain their ballast water onboard, or use an alternative environmentally sound BWM method approved by the Coast Guard.
-We established penalties for failure to comply with the reporting requirements located in 33 CFR part 151 and broadened the applicability of the reporting and recordkeeping requirements to a majority of vessels bound for ports or places of the United States.
+Penalties were established for failure to comply with the reporting requirements located in 33 CFR part 151 and the applicability of the reporting and recordkeeping requirements were broadened to include a majority of vessels bound for ports or places of the United States.